 Of course, the biggest question is “when will Cyberpunk 2077 be released?” and sadly, that question looks like it’ll stay unanswered for the foreseeable future.
-You see, developers’ CD Projekt Red isn’t known for rushing the development of its games, and as such, there’s no solid release date – or even release window – in sight.
+You see, developers’ CD Projekt Red isn’t known for rushing the development of its games, and as such, there’s no solid release date.
+The answer we keep getting is 'when it's ready', which is one we both love and hate at the same time.

 The developers have previously stated that there’s a release target of 2019 at the very least, meaning we’ve still got quite some time before we get to play Cyberpunk 2077 ourselves.